drakery3d/postgrammetry/README.md

 # ⚠️ Postgrammetry is still in development

-This addon will help you to automate the entire cleanup process for a photo-scanned 3d model:
+This addon helps you to automate the entire cleanup process for photo-scanned 3d models

-- Batch bake texture maps
+- Baking texture maps
-- Batch resize texture maps
+- Resize texture maps
-- Batch decimate nodes
+- Decimating models
-- Batch export models
+- Exporting models
-- Batch render preview images
+- Rendering preview images

-# Setup

 ## Installation